 Anacoco High School

-- Anacoco High School's student population of 347 students has declined by 5% over five school years.
+- Anacoco High School's student population of 380 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2016)|